MartinBradbury/trihub/TESTING.md

 ### JSX

-I have used jsx-Prettier and EsLint throughout the development to check that my JSX and Javascript meets the standards for clean code.
-All code returned no errors.
+Throughout the development process, I employed jsx-Prettier and EsLint to ensure that my JSX and JavaScript adhered to the guidelines for clean coding practices.
+The analysis confirmed that all code complied with these standards, with no errors detected.

 ### CSS